MONDAY, DEC 21, 2015

 Develop Plan A: Planned, harmonious descent to sustainable prosperity, and.....

-Develop Plan B: If Plan A fails, if turning things around before hitting the wall (of biophysical limits) fails, have comprehensive information packages prepared for the possibility our children, grandchildren, and/or great grandchildren may have to restart after crash.
-A remnant population will likely restart, always has so far, but Plan B is not to return to business as usual as soon as possible, but is about transitioning to a more enlightened way of knowing and living that doesn't continue to repeat the pattern of overshoot and collaspe with loss of civilization.
+Develop Plan B: If Plan A fails, if turning things around before hitting the wall (of biophysical limits) fails, if a managed descent (as distinct from a chaotic collapse) fails, have comprehensive information packages prepared for the possibility our children, grandchildren, and/or great grandchildren may have to restart after crash.
+A remnant population will likely restart, always has so far, but Plan B is not to return to business as usual as soon as possible, but is about transitioning to a more enlightened way of knowing and living that doesn't continue to repeat the pattern of overshoot and collapse with loss of information/civilization.
 Due to human cognitive limits, individuals and teams will tend to focus on developing and implementing one plan or the other.
 This quasi e-book considers Plan A, does not exclude it, but tends to focus on:

 Prepare information for posterity after collapse: A science-based community effort.